Rachael L. Ellison

 Dr. Rachael L. Ellison joined the clinical area training faculty as an Assistant Professor in fall 2019.
 Dr. Ellison completed her clinical psychology internship through the UCSD/VA San Diego Healthcare System, with specialized rotations in neuropsychology, traumatic brain injury (TBI), cognitive rehabilitation, and post-traumatic stress disorder (PTSD).
 She completed her two-year APA specialty accredited post-doctoral fellowship in Clinical Neuropsychology through Edward Hines Jr. VA Hospital.
 Dr. Ellison also engaged in post-doctoral research at Northwestern University throughout her fellowship.
 She received her Ph.D. in Clinical/Community Psychology from DePaul University.

 Prior to her training in neuropsychology, Dr. Ellison began her research and practice as a clinical/community psychologist, focused on better understanding ways to engage individuals, particularly those with varying levels of privilege, in social and racial justice.
 Her current research interests merge her background and interest in neuropsychology and social justice.
-Dr. Ellison is a licensed clinical neuropsychologist, with lifespan clinical expertise in neuropsychological assessment, cognitive rehabilitation, traumatic brain injury, and PTSD.
+Dr. Ellison is a clinical neuropsychologist, with lifespan clinical expertise in neuropsychological assessment, cognitive rehabilitation, traumatic brain injury, and PTSD.

 Ph.D., DePaul University, Clinical/Community Psychology